The best time to test is November to May (or the heating season).

-Radon is an invisible, odourless, and tasteless radioactive gas that is found naturally in soil and rock from the breakdown of uranium.
+- Radon is an invisible, odourless, and tasteless radioactive gas.

-It's simple.
-The only way to know if you have high radon is to test.
+The only way to know how much radon is in your home is to test for it.

 How to test?

-After three months, collect the detector and mail it to a laboratory for analysis and results.
+- After three months, mail to a laboratory for analysis and results.

-If your home has high radon levels (200 Becquerels per cubic metre is the Canadian radon guideline), The Lung Association suggests you contact a certified radon mitigator.
+If your home has high radon levels (200 Becquerels per cubic metre is the Canadian radon guideline), Health Canada recommends you contact a certified radon mitigator.